prusa3d/Prusa-Firmware-ESP32-Cam/README.md

 If you have set up a Wi-Fi network name (SSID) and password in the camera for it to connect to, then upon powering on, the camera will automatically connect to the configured Wi-Fi network and simultaneously activate AP mode for **5 minutes**.
 AP mode is always enabled after powering on and booting up the camera for **5 minutes**.
 The service Wi-Fi AP is **automatically deactivates** itself after **5 minutes** following each camera startup if no device is connected to the camera.

+Service AP is for for the first camera configuration.
+If the camera is connected to a WiFi network, it is possible to configure it from the local network.

 <a name="factory_cfg"></a>
 ## How to reset configuration to factory settings